 A. For information on Stafford, Perkins, and University Loan totals for the current academic year, please view your financial aid award on-line.
 To determine borrowing for prior years and other loan programs, please read the information below.

-- Perkins and Stafford Loan visit the National Student Loan Database Service (NSLDS) website and click on "Financial Aid Review."
+- Perkins and Federal Direct Loan visit the National Student Loan Database Service (NSLDS) website and click on "Financial Aid Review."
 If you are unable to access the information on-line, you may contact the Loan Office for your borrowing history.

 - University Loan (typically for International students) Contact the Brown University Loan Office at (401) 863-3296.

 - Private Loan Contact the agency from which you borrowed the loan.